GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/online-inference-tpu/README.md

 - Set the environment variables for the model downloader.

-  - Set the model name.
+  - Set the model ID.

     - **Gemma 3 1B Instruction-Tuned**: